usc-isi-i2/cskg/docs/extraction.md

 CSKG integrates seven sources, selected based on their popularity in existing QA work: a commonsense knowledge graph ConceptNet, a visual commonsense source Visual Genome, a procedural source ATOMIC, a general-domain source Wikidata, and three lexical sources, WordNet, Roget, and FrameNet.

 The integration consists of three key steps: adaptations per source, mappings between sources, and refinements.

+The entire procedure of importing the individual sources and consolidating them into CSKG is implemented with KGTK operations, and can be found as a single Bash script [here](https://github.com/usc-isi-i2/cskg/blob/master/consolidation/create\_cskg.sh).

 ## 1) Adaptations and modeling decisions per source
 **ConceptNet** We keep the original edges of ConceptNet 5.7 expressed with 47 relations in total.